reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 ### Data Quality and Quantity

 - **Lighting and Resolution**: Variability in lighting conditions, camera resolution, and frame rate can affect the quality of detected features and postures, leading to inconsistent results.
-- **Occlusions**: Faces and body parts that are partially obstructed or occluded can result in inaccurate embeddings and postural data.

-### Model Limitations

 - **Generalization**: The model may not generalize well to all types of videos and contexts.
 For example, trained embeddings may work well for a specific demographic but poorly for another.
 - **Computationally Intensive**: Real-time processing of high-resolution video frames can be computationally demanding, requiring significant hardware resources.